 The One-By-One Approach

 This is technically not backpack waterproofing, but equipment waterproofing, but the results should be the same.
 You take every piece of equipment you have in your backpack or at least the ones that are not waterproof or prone to suck up lots of water and wrap them in some waterproof materials.

 But if you do plan a longer trip and see yourself crossing several rivers and lakes this is most definitely the sensible approach to take.
-Also remember, that not only electronic equipment need waterproofing, but pretty much every piece of clothing as well as they tend to soak up a lot of water and make the backpack far heavier than it should be in the first place.
+Also remember, that it’s not only the electronic equipment that needs waterproofing but pretty much every piece of clothing as they tend to soak up a lot of water and make the backpack far heavier than it should be in the first place.